Prudhvi Raj: Controversy

-He has been nominated as chairman of Sri Venkateswara Bhakti Channel in 2019.
+Prudhvi Raj had joined the YSRCP in 2018, and after it came into power he has been nominated as chairman of Sri Venkateswara Bhakti Channel in 2019.
 In January 2020, his audiotape recording with a female employee of SVBC TV channel went viral on YouTube and SVBC employees protested urging him to resign from his post as the chairman of the channel.
 Following that incident Prudhviraj resigned as chairman of Sri Venkateswara Bhakti Channel.